piotrcurious/arduino-ni-mh-charger/README.md

 * kalman filter , either just for temp delta, or for all thermal sensors. it provides less random swings than heavy averaging, allowing better detection of dT event
 * LCD display
+* IR modulated serial terminal display - for even cheaper display. now You can ditch LCD display completely.
+  Just connect IR diode to D13 (via 100ohm) to transmit 36khz modulated 1200baud serial data. connect 36khz IR demodulator (TSOP31236, can be ripped from old TV) to serial input of serial terminal, like VT100 or https://www.serasidis.gr/circuits/TV_terminal/Small_TV_terminal.htm (default) You can either #define VT100_compatible_terminal or #define ATMEGA8_TVTERM_TERMINAL.
+  This way You can have many chargers for various sizes of batteries , and only one terminal/display. no cables. no fuss.
 * few audio notification options up to choice (standard tone, newtone library (-1300k) , or 'dumbtone' - beeping without timers
 * most of extra functions got #ifdef'd , so one can strip most of non-essential stuff, allowing stuffing the charger code into attiny8, and still allowing two channels and ambient temp sensor!